Meet the 2018 AJEC Research Symposium keynote speakers!

 Emeritus Professor Helen May (international keynote)

-Helen May’s career in early education began as an infant teacher and later as a childcare worker.
-She now is an Emeritus Professor of Education at the University of Otago, Dunedin (New Zealand) and now lives in Wellington.
-Her research interests are in early childhood policy, history and curriculum.
+Helen May’s career in early education began as a primary school teacher and a childcare worker.
+She eventually worked in teacher education and later played a key role in the development of Te Whaariki, the first national curriculum guidelines for New Zealand.
+She now is an Emeritus Professor of Education at the University of Otago (Dunedin, New Zealand), and lives in Wellington.
+Her research interests include early childhood policy, history and curriculum.

-She has been involved in advocacy work and advisory roles regarding a range of policy initiatives in both New Zealand and international settings.
-She is also the author of books and publications on the history and politics of early childhood education.
+She has been involved in advocacy work and has held advisory roles on a range of policy initiatives in both New Zealand and international settings.
+She is the author of several books and publications on the history and politics of early childhood education.

 Professor Ann Farrell

 Professor Farrell is Head of the School of Early Childhood and Inclusive Education in the Faculty of Education at Queensland University of Technology (QUT).
-Earning a PhD from The University of Queensland in 1996, she was awarded an Honorary Doctorate from Gothenburg University (Sweden) in 2012.
-She has authored more than 100 scholarly works, in the areas of early childhood education and care, children’s rights to participation and protection, research ethics and international policy analysis.
+She earned a PhD from The University of Queensland in 1996, and was awarded an Honorary Doctorate by Gothenburg University (Sweden) in 2012 for international leadership in early childhood research.
+She has authored more than 100 scholarly works in the areas of early childhood education and care, children’s rights to participation and protection, research ethics and international policy analysis.